Positive virus tests on Aust-NZ cruise

 The 1100 crew members remain on the ship off the NSW coast and will self-isolate on board.

-The passengers were permitted to disembark on Thursday and Mr Hazzard implored all 2700 to self-isolate and avoid making others ill.
+The passengers were permitted to disembark on Thursday and Mr Hazzard implored all 2700 to self-isolate to avoid making others ill.

 “If they are doing what they’ve been asked to do then they’ll be at home in quarantine for 14 days, and that would present no concerns whatsoever to us in NSW,” Mr Hazzard said.